Three: The Little House

 He went to check a tome of regulations.

-When he returned, he said, “you’re right.
+When he returned, he said, “You’re right.
 You are zoned commercial but you don’t have any parking.”

 “That’s true,” I said.

-“Then you can’t build, Sorry,” he said.
+“Then you can’t build.
+Sorry,” he said.

 He walked away, leaving me speechless.

-After a few minutes I noticed the man at the counter wasn’t there anymore.
-He’d been replaced by another guy, so I thought, ‘what the heck, I’ll give this guy a try.’
+After a few minutes, I noticed the man at the counter wasn’t there anymore.
+He’d been replaced by another guy, so I thought, what the heck, I’ll give this guy a try.
 I went back to the counter and spread out my papers.
 The new clerk studied the engineering specs.
 He asked me questions about snow load and drainage.
 He wanted to know about wind whip, that is, how hard does the wind have to blow to tear the roof off?
 He said I wasn’t zoned commercial.
 I told him I was, so he went to check the tome.
-I got a thumbs up there but then he asked about parking.
+I got a thumbs up there, but then he asked about parking.
 When I told him I didn’t have any, he said, “Then I’m sorry, you can’t build.”
 He turned his back and went to help someone else.
 He was cold.

 “I love greenhouses,” he said.

-“Me, to,” I said.
+“Me, too,” I said.

 “I live right around the corner from that house, so I know the property,” he said.
-“It’s weird because it’s zoned commercial but it doesn’t have any parking.’
+“It’s weird because it’s zoned commercial but it doesn’t have any parking.”

 “I know,” I said, looking dejected.